TERMS AND CONDITIONS OF BUSINESS

 Liability and Cyber-Crime

-15.1 We carry Solicitors’ Compulsory Professional Indemnity Insurance under policy number UC SOL 3991658 with Travelers Insurance Company Limited of 61-63 London Road, Redhill, Surrey RH1 1NA.
+15.1 We carry Solicitors’ Compulsory Professional Indemnity Insurance.
 By instructing us, you agree that the amount that we shall be liable to pay to you, in total, on any claim or linked series of claims shall not exceed the sum of Three Million Pounds (£3,000,000.00).
-If you do not consider this amount adequate and require a higher limit of indemnity, we may be able to purchase additional cover from our insurers, but this will be at an additional cost payable by you.
-If this is what you require you should notify us immediately in writing.
+If you do not consider this amount adequate you should notify us immediately in writing.

 15.2 We bank with Barclays Bank plc and have notified the bank that we deposit monies from multiple clients into a single account.
 On this basis, each client has Bank of England protection in case of a bank collapse, which is currently £85,000.00 (or such other amount as may be in force from time to time).
 We will not be liable to any client for any monies lost by virtue of a bank collapse, failure or any similar event, nor will we be liable for any consequential loss arising resulting from an inability to withdraw such funds, other than may be prescribed by law or by the Solicitors Regulation Authority.

-15.3 Warning: we will not change our bank account details during the course of a transaction.
+15.3 Warning: we do not plan to change our bank account and the details we send you will be by encrypted email.
 We will not accept any liability for any loss or otherwise if you transfer money to an incorrect or fraudulent bank account.
-We will never request or supply bank account details by email transmission.
-If you receive an email from us requesting your bank account details, passwords or other personal information relating to your banking activities please contact the person at this firm who is handling the particular matter on your behalf to which the request for information relates to ensure that the request to you was legitimate.
-If you have any doubts at all about transferring money to our account please contact us before doing so.
+We will never supply different bank account details by email transmission during the transaction.
+If you receive an email purportedly from us requesting your bank account details, passwords or other personal or financial information you should immediately contact the person at this firm who is handling your matter to verify whether it is legitimate or not..
+If you have any doubts at all about transferring money to our account, please contact us by phone before doing so.